Avoiding Affiliate Marketing Scams

 Most people who attempt it will not make a very successful and lucrative career out of affiliate marketing.

 That's been the truth from what I've seen in my decade+ of being involved in affiliate marketing.
 Tons of unlikely people, including myself, have found amazing success with it.
 But not everyone does.
 Having *realistic* expectations will help you from allowing yourself to be distracted – and fooled – by the hype.

 An honest and realistic guide

-I don’t claim to have read or have personal experience with even 10% of what is available in the “learn affiliate marketing” product offering realm.
-But what I can tell you is that I did read and review Traffic and Trust upon request, which was written by Nick Reese – someone whose affiliate marketing skills (at selling real products and services for quite some time prior to writing this guide) I personally can attest to.
+I don't claim to have read or have personal experience with even 10% of what is available in the “learn affiliate marketing” product offering realm.
+But what I can tell you is that I did read and review Traffic and Trust upon request.
+The book was written by Nick Reese – someone whose affiliate marketing skills (at selling real products and services for quite some time before writing this guide) I can attest to personally.

-Far from a get rich quick guide, Traffic and Trust is more like a blueprint to building a successful blog or affiliate site by being willing to put in some honest work.
-If you’re the type to absolutely want a guide with everything neatly collected and displayed, this is one I can recommend with good information, realistic expectations and a lack of hype.
+Far from a get rich quick guide, Traffic and Trust is more like a blueprint for building a successful blog or affiliate site by being willing to put in some honest work.
+If you're the type to need a guide with everything neatly collected and displayed, this is one I can recommend with good information, realistic expectations and a lack of hype.

 That said, I'd still exhaust the *FREE* resources I mentioned above before deciding whether or not affiliate marketing is for you.